 I am the Labour Member of Parliament for Liverpool Wavertree, speaking up for people in Kensington, Fairfield, Old Swan, Picton, Wavertree, Childwall, and Church wards.

 I am pleased to live and work alongside some brilliant, inspiring and community-minded people.
-People have been disadvantaged by five years of Coalition government, and are fearful about the next five years of Tory government.
+People have been disadvantaged by years of Tory governments.
 I am determined to stand up for the people who sent me to Parliament, and to help them get on in life.

 I was first elected to Parliament in 2010.
 I was appointed Shadow Minister for Energy and Climate Change, and then Shadow Minister for Public Health, campaigning for the NHS.

 As a Member of Parliament, my job is to represent everyone, not just the people who voted for me.
 If you didn’t vote for me, I promise I will work just as hard on your behalf and try to win your support next time.

 I will continue to work with Liverpool City Council, local businesses, charities, schools, community groups, faith groups and the voluntary sector to minimise the harsh impact of government cuts and bring more jobs and opportunities for local people.
 I will also argue for more homes at rents or mortgages that local people can afford.

 I am a child of Thatcher’s Britain.
 I was born shortly after she came to power in 1979, and grew up amidst the social division and unfairness of the Thatcher years.
 It was a nasty, shameful period of our history, when communities were torn apart and vulnerable people were left to sink or swim.

 I grew up on the edge of London, in a close Jewish family.
 My Dad runs a family business from his home furnishings shop, and until recently my Mum worked in a Palliative Care Unit, caring for people in the last stages of their lives.
 My Granddad sold ladies’ fashions from a market stall.
 I can remember helping him unload his van.
 My brother is a wonderful professional musician.